nhahuynh/nhahuynh/README.md

 # 👋 Hi, I’m Nha!

 ### I'm a software developer.

--I'm the kind of person who loves learning new things and sharing the knowledge with others. 👀 My interests are frontend development (React), mobile development, virtual reality, and building bots.
+I'm the kind of person who loves learning new things and sharing the knowledge with others. 👀 My interests are frontend development (React), 📱 mobile development, virtual reality, and 🤖 building bots.
+I also find space fascinating and awe-inspiring 🌌🌕🌠✨.

 ### My Stack